Celebrating Newcastle’s heritage at the Frederick Douglass Centre

 FDC is a high-quality landmark development for Newcastle University, which we achieved on time and within budget.

-Thanks to a collaborative procurement approach and insightful client, which enabled early contractor and specialist engagement with stakeholders, the University had confidence that the scheme was the right solution for their needs.
+Thanks to a collaborative procurement approach and early contractor and specialist engagement with stakeholders, we were able to provide the University with confidence that the scheme was the right solution for their needs.